boldingd/EclipsePhaseContent/Kainouda2035.md

 A environment suitable for baseline humans is maintained in the habitat.
 It's kept at 1atm of pressure, with temperatures running from 5C to 30C based on the time and season.
-A day-night cycle is maintained, as is a seasonal cycle (with an eight month "year").
+A day-night cycle is maintained (with a 24-hour day), as is a seasonal cycle (with an eight month "year").
 The habitat is sealed, without window-strips, and uses a plasma-tube for lighting.
 It includes a number of *wind breaks* and a few large dividers, in order to break up "rolling storms."